Ella Shields: Background and early life

 Ella Catherine Buscher was born in Baltimore, Maryland, on September 26, 1879.
 She was educated in South Bend, Indiana.
 She adopted the stage name, "Ella Shields," around 1898.

 She married John Thomas Keaveney on November 24, 1895 in Manhattan.
 That marriage ended in divorce.
-Her second marriage was to Theodore Darwin Middaugh, a theatrical tour manager and musician from Friendship, NY.
-She gave birth to a daughter, Susan Catherine Middaugh on September 15, 1899 in Friendship, NY.
+Her second marriage was to Theodore Darwin Middaugh, a theatrical tour manager and musician from Friendship, New York.
+She gave birth to a daughter, Susan Catherine Middaugh on September 15, 1899 in Friendship.

 She and Middaugh divorced on April 13, 1904.
 Susan Middaugh was raised in Friendship.
-Ella made fairly regular trips back to Buffalo, NY to perform and visit her throughout her life.
+Ella made fairly regular trips back to Buffalo, New York to perform and visit her throughout her life.
 Ella's third marriage, to composer William Hargreaves, was in 1906 after she moved to England.
 She divorced Hargreaves in 1923.
 Her fourth marriage, on March 7, 1924, was to a man 20+ years her junior, Frederick S. Buck, in New York, during a short 3 city tour of Philadelphia, New York and Buffalo.
 She may have still been married to Buck at the time of her death in 1952.
 There are two other marriages mentioned in newspaper articles (Army Officer Archibald Christie, Chandler Andrew Sharpe) but they are in error.